 Going up.
 Moderate to 19Ks, steep to 27Ks.
 Moderate to 29Ks, 2K descent, 1Ksteep up to 32Ks, moderate to 35Ks (top) Strong head winds, good views but hazy.
 Rolling moderate hills to 45Ks (2nd top.
 Steep hills to 53Ks (3rd top). then mostly down to Moc Chau.

 Moc Chau to Mai Chau 65Ks

-Update: 3/17, At 12Ks, long rolling hills (more down than up) to 34Ks.
-Variabe winds, mostly head winds and strong.
+Update: 4/19, Variabe winds, mostly head winds and strong.
 Again low clouds.
-At 34Ks, down, good views.
-75% moderate, 25% gradual to the junction.
 All good road.
 More trucks.
 Older, rougher road into Mai Chau.

-In2012, On Hwy #6, up and out of town then rolling hills mostly up.
+In 2012, On Hwy 6, climb up and out of town then rolling hills mostly up.
 Diary farms.
 Good scenery.
 Karsts, green.
-Moderate climb for 4Ks to 12Ks.
+Moderate climb 4Ks to 12Ks.
 Good view from top.
-Down to 17Ks Steepish hills.
+Down to 16Ks steepish hills.
 Slightly more traffic.
 Swirling strong winds.
-At 26Ks, more easy rolling hills.
-Mostly down.
+At 26Ks, the top easier rolling hills.
+90% down.
 At 42Ks, steep descent into a cloud bank (Views are unknown) Warm on top, cold in the cloud fog.
 At 59Ks, bottom.
 Junction Hwy 15, right.
 Still down on a rougher tar 2-lanes road.
 Beautiful scenery.
 Into Mai Chau at 65Ks.